michael-schlueter/cc-personal-budget-js/README.md

 ```
 node index.js
 ```
 in your terminal and visit localhost:3000 in your browser.
+To read the API documentation visit localhost:3000/api-docs in your browser.

 ## Learnings
 - Designing an API from scratch
 - Importance of data validation
+- Connecting the App to the database using a Pool (setting up the necessary environment variables)
+- Creating queries using node-postgres (db.query)
+- Setting up and using Swagger to create an API documentation

 ## Project Status
-This project will be enhanced in a future Codecademy challenge project where the aim will be to integrate a database for the data to persist.
-In this version of the project I plan to use node-postgres in combination with a PostgreSQL database.
-I'd like to compare this version of the project with the Typescript / Prisma version to get a better understanding for the trade-offs.
-Additionally I may build a frontend to display the envelopes and budgets and to provide CRUD functionality.
+This project is basically finished.
+I may build a corresponding front-end for it in the future.